angular/angular/adev/src/content/guide/components/lifecycle.md

 ### ngOnDestroy

 The `ngOnDestroy` method runs once just before a component is destroyed.
-Angular destroys a component when it is no longer shown on the page, such as being hidden by `NgIf` or upon navigating to another page.
+Angular destroys a component when it is no longer shown on the page, such as being hidden by `@if` or upon navigating to another page.

 #### DestroyRef